 DHMC provides interpreter services for many languages at no cost to our members.
-When you would like to use an interpreter during your visits, tell the Appointment Center when you call at 303-436-4949.
-When you need an interpreter for any other health care need, call Health Plan Services.
+If you would like to use an interpreter during your visits, tell the Appointment Center when you call at 303-436-4949.
+If you need an interpreter for any other health care needs, call Health Plan Services.